pinscript/HtmlAgilityPack/README.md

 # Unofficial, opinionated fork of HtmlAgilityPack

-The original (awsome) project, hosted over at http://htmlagilitypack.codeplex.com, seems to be dead.
+The original (awsome) project, hosted over at http://htmlagilitypack.codeplex.com, seems to be inactive (several, in my eyes, critical issues has not been fixed for years).
 This is why I decided to fork it and maintain my own version.
 Current modifications:

 * HtmlDocument constructor accepts html.
 No need to call LoadHtml.
 * Added HtmlDocument.Save() which returns the saved html.
 No need to provide your own streams.